 Museum curators have transformed a shipping container into an interactive display at Auckland’s Museum of Transport and Technology (MOTAT) where visitors can “drive” a classic Morris Minor over the Harbour Bridge.

-MOTAT’s latest exhibition, Accelerate: Driving New Zealand, challenges the status quo as it explores the past, present and future of New Zealand’s relationship with vehicles in fun and interactive way.
+MOTAT’s latest exhibition, Accelerate: Driving New Zealand, explores the past, present and future of New Zealand’s relationship with vehicles in fun and interactive way.

 As a centrepiece, it features a specially modified 20-foot shipping container supplied by Royal Wolf that has been turned into an elevated viewing platform which doubles as a large-scale display case with a 1950s Morris Minor Lowlight inside.
 The activation allows visitors to take the vehicle on a virtual drive through the Victoria Park motorway tunnel and then up and over the Auckland Harbour Bridge.